-While organizing my food storage shelves the other day, I ran across some onions that I had stashed away last fall.
+While organizing my food storage shelves the other day, I ran across some onions that I had stashed away last fall and decided to dehydrate them.

 This post may contain affiliate links.